Wharton County soccer standout back in Texas

-Former Wharton County soccer standout Memo Rodriguez is back in Texas after Austin FC pulled the trigger on a trade with the L.A.
+Former Wharton County soccer standout Memo Rodriguez is back in Texas after Austin FC (football club) pulled the trigger on a trade with the L.A.
 Galaxy last week.

-In the trade, Austin FC received $900 thousand and Rodriguez, while the Galaxy got Diego Fagundez and $150 thousand, according to Major League Soccer.
+In the trade, Austin FC received $900,000 and Rodriguez, while the Galaxy got Diego Fagundez and $150,000, according to Major League Soccer.

 Memo played in 12 games for the Galaxy this season, getting nine starts and playing 665 minutes.
 In that time, he netted one goal and assisted on another.